A plaintive email from a reader has prompted this post on these two misused and abused rhyming verbs:

 Pronunciation offers no excuse for mixing up wreak [REEK] and wreck [REK], however.

 Bottom line: Speakers who care about the language don’t require excuses for misspelling words they use in daily speech.
 They learn the differences.

-6 Responses to “Wreak and Pique Revisited”
+6 thoughts on “Wreak and Pique Revisited”